gautambaghel/terraform-google-terraform-cloud-agents/modules/tfc-agent-gke/README.md

-# Self Hosted Terraform Cloud Agent on GKE
+# Self Hosted Terraform Cloud agent on GKE

-This module handles the opinionated creation of infrastructure necessary to deploy Terraform Cloud Agents on Google Kubernetes Engine (GKE).
+This module handles the opinionated creation of infrastructure necessary to deploy Terraform Cloud agents on Google Kubernetes Engine (GKE).

 This includes: